Architecture Overview

 Data Collection

-Data Collectors are the SL1 nodes or appliances that retrieve data from monitored devices.
-In a distributed system, nodes or appliances that perform the data collection function also perform some pre-processing of collected data and execute automation actions.
+In a distributed system, nodes or appliances retrieve data from monitored devices and perform some pre-processing of collected data and execute automation actions.

-The following appliances can perform the collection function:
+The following appliances can perform the data collection function:

 • All-In-One Appliance.
 An All-In-One Appliance performs all functions.